tannerdolby/tannerdolby.com/src/about.md

 ## Need More?

-I'm interested in all things software related: Web development, open source, C++, technical writing, static sites, JAMstack, system design, chrome extensions and more.
+I'm interested in all things math or software related: Python, Web Development, Open Source, Technical Writing, Static Sites, System Design, and more.
 Have a look at my [resume][resume] and feel free to [contact me][contact] if you'd like to chat!

 <div class="social-icons">
 {% for icon in socials %}
     {% if icon.name != "LeetCode" %}
 - [![{{ icon.name }}]({{ icon.src }})]({{ icon.url }})
     {% endif %}
 {% endfor %}
 </div>

 [github]: https://github.com/tannerdolby
 [codepen]: https://codepen.io/tannerdolby